 You will now be redirected to the QUIC.cloud login page.

-Once the Signup or Login with QUIC.cloud finished, you will be redirected back to the same WordPress admin page.
+Once the Signup or Login with QUIC.cloud is finished, you will be redirected to the same WordPress admin page.

 Let us now adjust the LiteSpeed Cache settings to get better performance optimization.
 Step by step.

 Please note that You can modify many settings, but I am here only listing those settings I changed.

 All settings that I did not mention here stay by their default value.